Your cart is currently empty.

-During the summer, visitors have access to the best surviving example of a farm used as a corps field hospital during the Battle of Gettysburg.
+During the summer, visitors have access to explore one of the best surviving farms used as a corps field hospital during the Battle of Gettysburg.
 The barn has been restored to its 1863 appearance.

 The work of Gettysburg Foundation would not be possible without the generosity of our visitors and Friends.
 Make a contribution toward battlefield preservation and education today.